DanilChizhikov/link-guard/README.md

 - Save and load selection profiles
 - Import the current `Assets/link.xml` when the window opens (legacy method-level entries are promoted to whole-type `preserve="all"` with a warning in the Console)
 - Merge existing `link.xml` files from `Assets` and `Packages`
+- Validate the current `Assets/link.xml` against assemblies and types that will be present in the player build
 - Preserve unknown entries and custom XML attributes when importing or merging
 - `ignoreIfMissing` support for assembly entries
 - Custom SDK grouping through `IKnownSdkProvider`